Three historians refer to 2-4 million people seeing His armies over Jerusalem on 21st May 66 CE

 Jesus is correct.
 We do know He is coming again.

-Jesus appeared over Jerusalem during Passover, three and a half years before its destruction in September 70 CE.
+Jesus appeared over Jerusalem on 21st May, 66 CE, four years before its destruction in September 70 CE.
+This is the 9th day of Sivan, 3826 in the Hebrew Calendar.
 We will look at His coming in detail in a separate study, but here are three accounts by different historians:

 A. Josephus